Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Coverage properties of DtACI

-As discussed in the previous section, decaying values of $\eta_t$ should only be used if the size of the distribution shift in the environment is stationary.
-Since we do not consider this to be a realistic assumption in most situations, we advocate for using constant or slowly varying values for $\eta$.
-For these choices, we find that Algorithm \ref{alg:faci} can produce intervals that are empirically biased in the sense that $\lim_{T \to \infty} \frac{1}{T} \sum_{t=1}^T \text{err}_t \neq \alpha$.
+Following the discussion of the previous sections, decaying values of $\eta_t$ and $\sigma_t$ should only be used if the size of the distribution shift in the environment is known to be stationary.
+Since we do not consider this to be a realistic assumption in most situations, we advocate for using constant or slowly varying values for $\eta$ and $\sigma$.
+For these choices, we empirically find that DtACI can produce intervals that are biased in the sense that $\lim_{T \to \infty} \frac{1}{T} \sum_{t=1}^T \text{err}_t \neq \alpha$.
 However, in all the examples we have investigated, this bias is sufficiently small to be of little practical consequence.